Loading...

 1. Front Yards: Accessory buildings are prohibited in any required front yard and shall be set back at least as far as the principal building when the principal building exceeds the required front yard setback.
 Notwithstanding the foregoing, hoop houses and cold frame structures up to twenty four inches (24") in height may be placed in a front yard.

-6. Double Frontage Lots: Accessory structures and buildings located on a property where both the front and rear yards have frontage on a street may be located in a front yard provided the accessory building or structure:
+7. Double Frontage Lots: On properties where two opposite ends of the lot have frontage on a street, accessory structures and buildings may be located in a front yard provided the accessory building or structure:

 b.
 Is in a location that is consistent with other accessory building locations on the block;

 c.
-Complies with any clear view triangle requirements of this title; and
+Complies with any sight distance triangle requirements of this title; and

 d.
 Complies with all other accessory building and structure requirements of this title.